Time reversal symmetry breaking of $p$-orbital bosons in a one-dimensional optical lattice

 {The hopping term has a U(1)$\times$U(1) symmetry, which is $\hat{a}_\alpha (j) \to [e^{i\sigma_0 \theta } e^{i\sigma_z \phi}]_{\alpha \beta} \hat{a}_\beta(j)$, with $\sigma_0 = \left[ \right]$ and $\sigma_z = \left[ \right]$.
 It appears that the particle numbers of $p_x$ and $p_y$ components, $N_x =\sum_j n_x (j) $ and $N_y = \sum_j n_y (j) $ are separately conserved.
 However the pair hopping term $\hat{a}_y ^\dag \hat{a}_y ^\dag \hat{a}_x \hat{a}_x$ from $\hat{L}_z ^2$ does not conserve $N_x$ and $N_y$ separately, and thus breaks the U(1)$\times$U(1) symmetry.
 Only the total particle number $N = N_x + N_y$ is conserved.
 The U(1)$\times$U(1) symmetry is reduced to U(1)$\times$Z$_2$ defined as $\hat{a}_\alpha (j) \to [e^{i \sigma_0 \theta} e^{i \sigma_z \frac{\pi}{2}}]_{\alpha \beta} \hat{a}_\beta (j)$.}

-{\it Numerical Methods.---} {We use a matrix product state (MPS) to represent the ground state~\cite{2005_Schollwock_DMRG}.
+{\it Numerical Methods.---} We use a matrix product state to represent the ground state.
 The ground state is obtained by iterative optimization~\cite{2005_Schollwock_DMRG}.
-The method is equivalent to the single site DMRG method~\cite{2005_White_DMRG}, and White's correction is implemented to avoid potential trapping in the iteration procedure~\cite{2005_White_DMRG}.} An open boundary condition is adopted in this work.
+White's correction is implemented to avoid potential trapping in the iteration procedure~\cite{2005_White_DMRG}.
+An open boundary condition is adopted in this work.
 The good quantum number we used in our numerical calculation is the total particle number $N$.
-The chemical potential is calculated as the energy it takes to add a particle or hole to the many-body state~\cite{1998_Kuhner_onedbh,2000_Kuhner_onedbh}. {The largest system studied has $60$ sites, which is comparable with the experiments on 1D quantum gases~\cite{2004_Bloch_TG-hcb}.}

-With the variational MPS method the ground state phase diagram of Hamiltonian in Eq.~(\ref{eq:hamiltonian}) is mapped out and shown in FIG.~\ref{fig:phasediag}.
+The chemical potential is calculated as the energy it takes to add a particle (hole) to the many-body state~\cite{1998_Kuhner_onedbh,2000_Kuhner_onedbh}.
+The Mott gaps are determined by extrapolating to the thermodynamic limit.
+The largest system studied has $120$ sites, which is large enough to compare with the experiments on 1D quantum gases.
+With the {numerical} method the ground state phase diagram of Hamiltonian in Eq.~(\ref{eq:hamiltonian}) is mapped out and shown in FIG.~\ref{fig:phasediag}.
 The phase boundary of the Mott insulating phase is determined by the vanishing of Mott gap.
 The phase boundary between the AFO and PO SF phases is determined by the vanishing of the Z$_2$ order parameter, defined as $\tilde{L}_z \equiv \frac{1}{L} \sum_j \langle e^{iQj} \hat{L}_z (j) \rangle$, with ${Q} = \pi$.
+We use a system of $40$ sites to determine this phase boundary.
+The existence of the AFO and PO SF phases is verified for a system with up to $100$ sites.
+The central focus of this paper is the finding of unexpected quantum orbital phases in a 1D optical lattice.
+A more accurate calculation of phase boundaries is left for future study.

 {\it Mott phases.---} For the Mott phases (FIG.~\ref{fig:phasediag}), the filling factor $\nu =\langle \hat{n}(j) \rangle$ at each site is commensurate.
 The occupation number for each orbit, both $\langle \hat{a}^\dag_x \hat{a}_x \rangle$ and $\langle \hat{a}^\dag_y \hat{a}_y \rangle$ are incommensurate.
 For filling $\nu$ greater than $1$, the Mott phase features a complex order $\langle \hat{a}_x^\dag (j) \hat{a}_y (j) \rangle \sim e^{iQ j} e^{i\zeta\frac{\pi}{2}}$ with $\zeta=\pm$ spontaneously chosen, which breaks the U(1)$\times$Z$_2$ symmetry down to U(1).
 Equivalently this Mott state has a staggered angular momentum order $\langle \hat{L}_z (j) \rangle \sim e^{iQ j }$.
 The order parameter $\tilde{L}_z$ is finite.
 Without loss of generality, we have assumed $\tilde{L}_z$ is positive. {This Z$_2$ order also breaks the TRS, because finite $\tilde{L}_z$ means a finite local vortex-like current flow.} For filling $\nu$ equal to $1$, the Z$_2$ order does not exist for $|t_y| \ll |t_x|$.
 We call it $p_x$ Mott since $p_x$ boson dominates this Mott phase, i.e., $\langle \hat{a}_x ^\dag \hat{a}_x \rangle \gg \langle \hat{a}_y ^\dag \hat{a}_y \rangle$ for $|t_x| \gg |t_y|$.